gvwilson/thirdbit/src/fiction/santas/index.md

 rolled his head from side to side to get a kink out of his neck, and picked up the ray gun Santa Hood had given him.

-It looked like a well-made toy with its gnurled grip and shiny barrel, but was heavy in a way that said,
+It looked like a well-made toy with its stippled grip and shiny barrel, but was heavy in a way that said,
 "No, I can actually make holes in things."
 He pointed it at the porthole,